Sladekd/KNN_Visibility/README.md

 This code and dataset can be used for determination of the object visibility.
 Before authorized used, it should be thoroughly tested and reviewed.

-> I recommend to read my article: “To be filled after submission”.
+> I recommend to read my article: https://www.hindawi.com/journals/amete/2023/6285569/
 > If you use this code or its parts, feel free to cite.

 ## Sources